UKHomeOffice/digital-inclusion/README.md

-# digital inclusion
+# Digital inclusion app

-A new version of the smartsurvey digital-inclusion app in accordance with the gov uk elements
+An app that allows user researchers to record their digital skills of their participants

-# digital inclusion aims
+# Digital inclusion project aims

 The basic user needs underpinning this project are: